Skip to content

 These agents keep everything running smoothly through continuous testing:

-The Multi-Device Docs Tester uses Playwright to test our documentation on different screen sizes - it found mobile rendering issues we never would have caught manually.
-The CLI Consistency Checker helps maintain developer experience by catching UX inconsistencies.
+The Multi-Device Docs Tester uses Playwright to test our documentation on different screen sizes - it has created 2 PRs (both merged), including adding —network host to Playwright Docker containers.
+It found mobile rendering issues we never would have caught manually.
+The CLI Consistency Checker has contributed 80 merged PRs out of 102 proposed (78% merge rate), maintaining consistency in CLI interface and documentation.
+Recent examples include removing undocumented CLI commands and fixing upgrade command documentation.

 These workflows embody the principle: trust but verify.
 Just because it worked yesterday doesn’t mean it works today.